Reaction-diffusion dynamics of the weakly dissipative Fermi gas: Introduction

 In classical RD models, particles are diffusively transported in space (diffusion constant $D$) in a discrete or continuous space of dimension $d$.
 Upon meeting, particles undergo reaction processes at rate $\Gamma$, that either destroy or produce new particles.
 Typical examples of reactions depleting the system are binary $2A\to \emptyset$ and three-body $3A\to\emptyset$ annihilation, or coagulation $2A\to A$ of two particles merging into a single one.
 In the case where only such reactions are present, the system evolves towards the vacuum state devoid of particles.
-In the ``diffusion-limited'' regime $\Gamma/\Omega \gg 1$, the approach towards the vacuum state at large time scales displays universal algebraic decay $n\sim (D t)^{\delta}$ with critical exponent $\delta<0$.
+In the ``diffusion-limited'' regime $\Gamma/D \gg 1$, the approach towards the vacuum state at large time scales displays universal algebraic decay $n\sim (D t)^{\delta}$ with critical exponent $\delta<0$.
 Universality here means that the asymptotic decay is independent of the microscopic details, while it, instead, depends only on macroscopic quantities, such as the diffusion constant $D$, and on the space dimensionality $d$.
+The diffusion-limited decay is independent from the reaction rate $\Gamma$ since nearby particles in this limit rapidly react.
+The asymptotic decay is then controlled by the appearance of particle anticorrelations due to large ``depletion zones'' separating far apart particles.
+The time needed to cross such empty areas is dictated by the diffusion constant $D$ only, hence the density decay takes a universal scaling form.
 For binary annihilation and coagulation, for example, one finds $\delta=-1/2$ in $d=1$ \cite{toussaint1983particle, Racz1985, spounge88, torney1983diffusion, privman94,Peliti_1986, Lee1994,cardy1996, tauber2002dynamic, tauber2005, tauber2014critical}.
 This kinetics deviates from the mean-field prediction $n(t)\sim (\Gamma t)^{-1}$.
-The latter is recovered only in $d>1$ or in the so-called ``reaction-limited'' regime $\Gamma/D \ll 1$, when diffusion is effective in filling the whole available space \cite{kang84scaling,kang85,kang84fluct,vladimir1997nonequilibrium,henkel2008non}.
+The latter is recovered only in $d>2$ or in the so-called ``reaction-limited'' regime $\Gamma/D \ll 1$, when diffusion is effective in filling the whole available space \cite{kang84scaling,kang85,kang84fluct,vladimir1997nonequilibrium,henkel2008non}.
+Note that in the reaction-limited regime, the asymptotic decay is dictated by the reaction rate $\Gamma$ only, while it is independent from $D$, contrary to the diffusion-limited case.
+This result comes from the fast diffusive mixing, which wipes out spatial fluctuations, such as depletion zones.
 In the driven case, also processes that create particles are present.
 A typical example is the so-called contact process, where branching of a particle $A\to A+A$ (rate $\Gamma_{\beta}$) into a nearby offspring competes with single-body decay $A\to\emptyset$ (rate $\Gamma_{\delta}$).
 When the relative strength $\Gamma_{\beta}/\Gamma_{\delta}>(\Gamma_{\beta}/\Gamma_{\delta})_c$ between the two processes is poised above a critical value $(\Gamma_{\beta}/\Gamma_{\delta})_c$, one has an active stationary state, i.e., a stationary state with non-zero particle density $n^{\mathrm{stat}}\neq 0$.
 Viceversa for $\Gamma_{\beta}/\Gamma_{\delta}<(\Gamma_{\beta}/\Gamma_{\delta})_c$ a vacuum-absorbing state with $n^{\mathrm{stat}}=0$ is found.
 The latter is a fluctuationless state which once dynamically accessed it can no longer be left.
 As such it manifestly violates detailed balance, thereby highlighting the nonequilibrium character of the associated stationary state transition.
 The latter for the contact process is a second-order phase transition, with algebraic behavior of the order parameter $n^{\mathrm{stat}}$ as a function of $\Gamma_{\beta}/\Gamma_{\delta}$ and time [at the critical point $(\Gamma_{\beta}/\Gamma_{\delta})_c$].
 The associated critical exponents are found in the directed percolation universality class \cite{hinrichsen2000non,vladimir1997nonequilibrium,henkel2008non,tauber2014critical,Malte_Henkel_2004}.